ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 struct {
   ReportId report_id;
   PrepareRespState prepare_resp_state = reject;
-  ReportShareError report_share_error;
+  PrepareError prepare_error;
 } PrepareResp;
 ~~~

-where `report_id` is the report ID and `report_share_error` is the indicated
+where `report_id` is the report ID and `prepare_error` is the indicated error.
-error.
 For all other reports it initializes the VDAF prep state as follows (let
 `inbound` denote the payload of the prep step sent by the Leader):

 ~~~